Chagos Archipelago: Sovereignty dispute

 The Chagos had been administered from imperial offices in Mauritius since the 18th century when the French first named the islands.
 All of the islands forming part of the French colonial territory of (as Mauritius was often then known) were ceded to the British in 1810 under the Act of Capitulation.
-In 1965, in planning before Mauritian independence, the UK split the archipelago from the territory of Mauritius to form the British Indian Ocean Territory, looking to provide the United States, which was the country's main creditor following the turmoil of the Second World War, with an uninhabited island base,.
+In 1965, in planning before Mauritian independence, the UK split the archipelago from the territory of Mauritius to form the British Indian Ocean Territory, looking to provide the United States, which was the country's main creditor following the turmoil of the Second World War, with an uninhabited island base.

 The United Nations' resolutions on self-determination deprecated the parcelling up of imperial territories before independence, without its endorsement and local support, mindful of the Partition of India which provided the strong governments sought by the separate factions but failed to ensure a relatively peaceful transfer of power in many places.
 Mauritius has repeatedly stated that the British claim that the Chagos Archipelago is one of its territories thwarted its claim to what would be widely considered part of the Mauritian colony and also breached UN resolutions.
 The UK has stated that the Chagos will be assigned to Mauritius once the islands are no longer required for defence purposes.

 The island nation of Mauritius claims the Chagos Archipelago (which is coterminous with the BIOT), including Diego Garcia.
 Maldives states that the UK's claim to a 200 nmi Exclusive Economic Zone around the Chagos Archipelago is invalid as the islands are considered uninhabited.
 A subsidiary issue is the Mauritian opposition to the 1 April 2010 UK Government's declaration that the BIOT is a Marine Protected Area with fishing and extractive industry (including oil and gas exploration) prohibited.

 On 16 November 2016, the UK Foreign Office maintained their ban on repatriation of the islands.
 In response to this decision, the Prime Minister of Mauritius expressed his country's plan to advance the sovereignty dispute to the International Court of Justice.
 British Foreign Secretary Boris Johnson sought Indian assistance for resolving the dispute involving the UK, the US, and Mauritius.
 India has maintained considerable influence in Mauritius through deep cultural and economic ties.
 India has maintained that the matter of whether or not to proceed with the UN General Assembly move is a decision for the Mauritian government to make.

-On 22 June 2017, the United Nations General Assembly (UNGA) requested the International Court of Justice (ICJ) to give an advisory opinion on the separation of the Chagos Archipelago from Mauritius.
+On 23 June 2017, the United Nations General Assembly (UNGA) voted in favour of referring the territorial dispute between Mauritius and the United Kingdom to the International Court of Justice (ICJ).
+The motion was approved by a majority vote with 94 voting for and 15 against.
 On 25 February 2019, the International Court of Justice advised that in its opinion: